-This action has been revised for the current certification cycle.
-A version of this action from the prior program year is available for comparison.
+This action was last updated in 2024.
+The previous version of this action is available for comparison.
 Edits are highlighted in yellow.
-(Last updated 2020)

 Objective

 Through collaboration between the community and municipality, plan for and implement projects to enhance a sense of place with arts and cultural activities and spaces.